Editor’s note: Note – this article has been updated and published here

-One of the ongoing memes, tropes and fabrications of the vaccine deniers is somehow, somewhere, in some Big Pharma boardroom, a group of men in suits choose the next vaccine in some magical way, and foist it upon the world just to make billions of dollars.
+One of the ongoing memes, tropes and fabrications of the vaccine deniers is somehow, somewhere, in some Big Pharma boardroom, a group of men and women in suits choose the next vaccine in some magical way, and foist it upon the world just to make billions of dollars.
 And while magically concocting the vaccine brew, these pharmaceutical execs ignore ethics and morals just to make a profit on hapless vaccine-injured victims worldwide.

-The vaccine deniers pollute the internet with their screeds about the profits of vaccines.
+The vaccine deniers pollute the internet with their screeds about the Big Pharma vaccine profits.
 One of them said, “measles expert Offit has already made millions of dollars profit from his ties to vaccines and the measles MMR vaccine maker Merck.”
 Using a childish ad hominem, the article calls him, Dr. Paul “For Profit” Offit.
 Seriously, that’s how you’re going to “prove” that vaccines are a Big Pharma conspiracy?
 A 3rd grade playground tease?
 That’s the best you can do.

-You can find whole threads of tedious commentary about vaccine profits on any typical anti-vaccine forum.
+You can find whole threads of tedious commentary about Big Pharma vaccine profits on any typical anti-vaccine forum.
 One of the more illogical claims is that “maybe vax companies see vaccines as more of an investment?
 Break mostly even on what the vaxes cost to make and sell, but make a bank load of money on treating all the chronic problems they cause!”
 Of course, that would be a business strategy that would be laughed out of the secret Big Pharma boardroom, because they know that vaccines don’t cause chronic problems.
 The vaccines prevent it.

 What is infuriating about these rants by the antivaccine cult is that not only that their scientific knowledge about vaccines is ridiculous, so is their business knowledge.
 Of course, I shouldn’t be surprised given that almost all vaccine deniers exhibit the same characteristic–a few hours googling is equivalent to a Ph.D., or, in this case, and an MBA.